| Author |

 |

-It's mostly just labor, and can even be done on the living room table under verschandeln conditions.
+It's almost entirely wage-based work and can even be done at the living room table under verschandeln conditions.

 Christian